leehaesung/VisualBasic/02_CodeFiles/FinalTest.md

  End Class                            ' The class finished
 ````````````````````````````````````````````````````````````

-### 8. Match the Following System Clock properties and
+### 8. Match the Following System Clock properties and function
-function?